canonical/mlflow-operator/docs/how-to/integrate/integrate-notebook.rst

 Deploy MLflow
 -------------

-Follow the steps in this tutorial to deploy MLflow on your VM: :doc:`../tutorial/mlflow`.
+Follow the steps in this tutorial to deploy MLflow on your VM: :ref:`tutorial_get_started`.
 Confirm that you can now access the MLflow UI on ``http://localhost:31380.``

 Deploy JupyterLab
 -----------------